loot/loot/docs/app/usage/main.rst

 Plugin Cards & Sidebar Items
 ============================

 Each plugin is displayed on its own "card", which displays all the information LOOT has for that plugin, and provides access to plugin-specific functionality, including editing its metadata.
 Each plugin also has an item in the sidebar's Plugins section.
-The sidebar item contains the plugin's name and an icon for plugins that have user metadata.
+The sidebar item contains the plugin's listed position, name and an icon for plugins that have user metadata.
 It also displays the plugin's in-game load order index if the plugin is active, while light plugins have their light plugin index displayed.
 Clicking on a plugin's sidebar item will select it, so that the Plugin menu options operate on it.
 Double-clicking a plugin's sidebar item will jump to its card.

 The plugin card's header holds the following information, some of which is only displayed if applicable: